Free Finite Group Actions on Rational Homology 3--Spheres: Finite quotients of fundamental groups of 3-manifolds

-As we have seen, Proposition \ref{fundamental-groups} can be used to obtain restrictions on the finite groups $\Gamma/\Gamma^{(i)}$.
-As an application we take the opportunity to quickly obtain some of the results in \cite{Cavendish:2015} and \cite{Reznikov:1997}.
+As would be expected, Proposition \ref{fundamental-groups} can be used to obtain restrictions on the finite groups $\Gamma/\Gamma^{(i)}$.
+As an application we take the opportunity to apply our methods to quickly sketch how to obtain some of the results in \cite{Cavendish:2015} and \cite{Reznikov:1997}.
+A closed hyperbolic 3--manifold $L$ is aspherical, and hence $H_3(L, \bZ) = H_3(\Gamma, \bZ)$ if $\Gamma = \pi_1(L)$.
+For any finite quotient $G$ of $\Gamma$, we let $\sigma_G\in \wH^{-4}(G,\bZ)$ be the element determined by the fundamental class of $L$, as in Proposition \ref{prop:fundclass}.